Kushan20070126/Hotel_management-_system/README.md

 ## Features

-- Room booking and availability management
+* Room booking and availability management
-- Guest registration and profile management
+* Guest registration and profile management
-- Check-in and check-out process automation
+* Check-in and check-out automation
-- Billing and invoicing
+* Billing and invoicing
-- Room status tracking (vacant, occupied, cleaning, etc.)
+* Room status tracking (vacant, occupied, cleaning, etc.)
-- Staff and user role management
+* Staff and user role management
-- Dashboard and reporting
+* Dashboard and reporting
-- Secure authentication and authorization
+* Secure authentication and authorization
-- Database backup and restore
+* Database backup and restore

 ---

 ## Requirements

-The system requires the following:

-- java 21
+* Java 21
-- SQLite, MySQL, or PostgreSQL for data persistence
+* MySQL, SQLite, or PostgreSQL for database
-- Apache NetBeans
+* Apache NetBeans IDE
-- Optional: Docker for containerized deployment
+* Optional: Docker for containerized deployment

 ---

 ## Usage

-After installation and configuration, launch the system and access the dashboard via your web browser:
+After installation, launch the system and access the dashboard via the application.

-- **Login:** Enter your credentials on the login page.
+* **Login:** Enter credentials on the login page.
-- **Book a Room:** Navigate to the booking section, select room type, and assign to a guest.
+* **Book a Room:** Navigate to booking, select room type, assign to a guest.
-- **Check-in/Check-out:** Use the appropriate modules to manage guest stays.
+* **Check-in/Check-out:** Manage guest stays.
-- **Billing:** Generate invoices for guests and process payments.
+* **Billing:** Generate invoices and process payments.
-- **Admin Panel:** Manage rooms, staff, and system settings.
+* **Admin Panel:** Manage rooms, staff, and system settings.

 ### Example Usage Flow